CubeAPM

 Coralogix vs Sentry

 Sentry is purpose-built for developers tracking errors and releases.
-Coralogix, on the other hand, delivers log-first observability and cost-efficient telemetry routing for large-scale ingest environments.
-While Coralogix lacks the frontend UX and stack trace depth of Sentry, it excels in log control, GitOps automation, and long-term archive cost reduction—making it more attractive for infra teams than app developers.
+Coralogix, on the other hand, delivers full-stack observability and cost-efficient telemetry routing for large-scale ingest environments.
+It excels in log control, GitOps automation, and long-term archive cost reduction—making it more attractive for infra teams.

 5. Splunk AppDynamics Overview